sj26/rspec_junit_formatter/README.md

 end
 ```

+Note that this example captures all output from every example all the time, potentially interfering with local debugging.
+You might like to restrict this to only on CI, or by using [rspec filters](https://relishapp.com/rspec/rspec-core/docs/hooks/filters).

 ## Caveats

  * XML can only represent a [limited subset of characters][xml-charsets] which excludes null bytes and most control characters.
 This gem will use character entities where possible and fall back to replacing invalid characters with Ruby-like escape codes otherwise.
 For example, the null byte becomes `\0`.